Soil health management can be distilled to two principles:

-Green manures are an exception to the principles.
-Green manures can, it seems, provide benefits in some cropping systems that cannot be achieved with practices that abide by the two principles.
+Green manures show the trade-off between the two principles; photosynthesis is maximized by producing big biomass, but tillage is involved.
+Green manures can, it seems, provide benefits in some cropping systems that cannot be achieved with practices that abide by both principles.
 However, a sufficient amount of biomass must be produced for them to be beneficial.

 Minimizing tillage is much easier with herbicides.
 They are the easy choice over tillage and have little if any effects on soil biology.

 Finally, these two principles can incorporate the essentials of sustaining agriculture production.
 They assume that erosion has been minimized; why improve an eroding soil?

 Of course, it’s not simple.
 These principles must be adjusted for many factors: climate, markets, economics, crops, pests, soils, regulations, equipment, technology, etc. and all the inherent trade-offs of agriculture.